dwick/node-widgets/README.md

 **TooltipTarget**

 0. `type`: Indicates what kind of action will trigger the tooltip.
-One of `TooltipTarget.TYPE.HOVER`, `TooltipTarget.TYPE.CLICK`, or `TooltipTarget.TYPE.BOTH`.
+One of `TooltipTarget.TYPE.HOVER`, `TooltipTarget.TYPE.CLICK`, `TooltipTarget.TYPE.FOCUS`, or `TooltipTarget.TYPE.ALL`.
+Defaults to `TooltipTarget.TYPE.HOVER`.

 ### Modal
 Much like the tooltip, you need to plug in the reducer.
 Be sure that the reducer is named `widgets` in the store.